Short list

-A short list or shortlist is a list of candidates for a job, prize, award, political position, etc., that has been reduced from a longer list of candidates (sometimes via intermediate lists known as "long lists").
+A short list or shortlist is a list of candidates for a job, prize, award, political position, etc., that has been reduced from a longer list of candidates (sometimes via intermediate lists known as "longlists").
 The length of short lists varies according to the context.
 A candidate on a short list may or may not receive the award or position.

 Awards

-For awards, short lists are often made public; these are the works which will be looked at closely by judges, and from which winners will eventually be chosen.
-Sometimes a 'long list' is prepared beforehand, from which the later short list will be selected.
-This is also sometimes made public.
+For awards, short lists are often made public.
+These are the lists of candidates which will be considered, and from which winners will eventually be chosen.
+Sometimes a 'longlist' is prepared beforehand, from which the later short list will be selected.
+This may also be made public, such as with the Booker Prize.